SECRET-GUEST/tiny-scripts/python/Photos/Qrusher/README.md

 - Confirmation dialog when the resizing is done.

 ## Complete Version

-Image Converter is also encompassed within a more comprehensive program called Metamorphix, offering additional options and extended functionalities.
-You can find the complete version here: [Metamorphix GitHub Repository.](https://github.com/SECRET-GUEST/Metamorphix)
+QRusher is also encompassed within a more comprehensive program called Macara, offering additional options and extended functionalities.
+You can find the complete version here: [Macara GitHub Repository.](https://github.com/SECRET-GUEST/Macara)